mosTavassoli/RunTogether-UX/M4/milestone4.md

 ### List of Changes

-According the findings, we came to this changes.
+According the findings, we came to these changes.

 | Task | The Finding | Potential Change |
 | ------ | ----------- | ----------- |